csc-training/geocomputing_course/materials/job_types.md

 ## Serial jobs

-Serial jobs only use one core -> so don't reserve more.
+Serial jobs means that the computer works on only one task at a time following a sequence of instructions, while only use one core.

 Why could your serial job benefit from being executed using CSC's resources instead of on your own computer?
 - Part of a larger workflow